Member, TAPS Board of Directors

 Prior to CNN, Phillips served as an investigative reporter and anchor for KCBS-TV in Los Angeles.
 She was a weekend anchor and reporter for WDSU-TV in New Orleans and prior to that, anchored and reported for WLUK-TV in Green Bay, Wisconsin.
 Phillips has also served as morning anchor and reporter for KAMC-TV in Lubbock, Texas, and as a field producer for CNN-Telemundo in Washington, D.C.

 Phillips has won Peabody awards, Emmy awards, and Edward R. Murrow awards for investigative reporting.
 Additionally, she has won numerous Golden Microphones, and earned the top documentary award from the Society of Professional Journalists.

 She volunteers for a variety of organizations that help those in need.
-She participates on the board of The Fisher House Foundation, and serves on the Honorary Board for the Tragedy Assistance Program for Survivors.
+She participates on the board of The Fisher House Foundation, and serves on the Board of Directors for the Tragedy Assistance Program for Survivors.
 She received the National Global Down Syndrome Foundation's Quincy Jones Exceptional Advocacy Award in 2013 and is now a Global Ambassador.
 Phillips is also the co-author of The Whole Life Fertility Plan published in 2015, a contributing writer on Chicken Soup for the Soul: Billy Graham & Me, and is a 2017 Forty Over 40 honoree.

 Phillips earned a bachelor's degree in Journalism from the University of Southern California.
 She is married and the proud parent of twins.